ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 2. On the **{{site.data.keyword.vmware-service_short}}** page, select the **VMwaaS multitenant Virtual data center** card.
 3. Specify the VDC name and select the resource group.
 4. Select the pricing plan according to your consumption needs.
-5. Select the regional location and Cloud Director site, and then select a PVDC which maps to one or more data centers.
-The site and PVDC names are filtered based on the location setting.
+5. Select the region of the Cloud Director site, the Cloud Director instance, and data center.
+The instance and data center names are filtered based on the region setting.
 6. Optionally toggle fast provisioning of VMs on.
-7. Review your options to order a network edge.
+7. Review your options for a network edge:
-   * To order a network edge, ensure that the toggle for **Create without network edge** is off and specify the edge type.
+   * To order a network edge, ensure that the toggle for **Create with network edge** is on and specify the edge type.
 Edge storage costs might occur.
-   * Toggle **Create without network edge** on.
+   * To order without a network edge, toggle **Create with network edge** off.
 This option is suitable for centralized networking administration and control over multiple VDCs.
 8. Select resource allocations according to your pricing plan.
    * For on-demand, optionally enable consumption limits.
 Then, select the vCPU and RAM limits.
 Toggle the consumption limit option off if you do not want to set limits.
 Limits define the ceiling on the maximum amount of vCPU and RAM that can be used by the multitenant VDC.
    * For reserved, select the vCPU and RAM capacity reservation for the VDC.
 The CPU and RAM are reserved for exclusive use by the VDC and are metered monthly for the full reservation.